Conditional ergodicity in infinite dimension

-In this section, we establish a conditional counterpart to Corollary \ref{cor:absreg} that characterizes the absolute regularity property of $(Z_n)_{n\in\mathbb{Z}}$ conditionally on $(Y_n)_{n\in\mathbb{Z}}$.
-While it is difficult to apply directly, this conditional zero-two law plays a fundamental role in the study of conditional ergodicity to be undertaken in the following sections.
+In this section, we establish a conditional counterpart to Corollary~\ref{cor:absreg} that characterizes the absolute regularity property of $(Z_n)_{n\in\mathbb{Z}}$ conditionally on $(Y_n)_{n\in\mathbb{Z}}$.
+While it is difficult to apply directly, this conditional zero--two law plays a fundamental role in the study of conditional ergodicity to be undertaken in the following sections.

 In the following, we define the probability measure $\mathbf{Y}$ and fix versions of the regular conditional probabilities $\mathbf{P}_y$, $\mathbf{P}_y^{z_-}$ as follows:

 That is, $\mathbf{Y}$ denotes the law of the observed process, $\mathbf{P}_y$ is the conditional law of the model given a fixed observation sequence $y$, and $\mathbf{P}_y^{z-}$ is the conditional law of the model given a fixed observation sequence $y$ and initial history $z_-$.